 - The chart above illustrates the number of claims that transition in and out of the not at-fault minor injury claim category by reporting quarter - Around 40% of the claims transitioning into not at-fault minor claims each quarter are due to new claims reported within the quarter.
-This has been sitting lower as a result of the 2020Q2 and 2021Q3 lockdowns, partially offset by the increase in transitions from 'unknown'. - The majority of the remaining claims transitioning into not at-fault minor injury claims come from the not at-fault unknown severity claim type.
+This has been sitting lower as a result of the 2020Q2 and 2021Q3 COVID-19 lockdowns, partially offset by the increase in transitions from 'unknown' - However, for reporting quarter 2021Q4, the transitions from 'unknown' are significantly lower than experienced in previous accident quarters - The majority of the remaining claims transitioning into not at-fault minor injury claims come from the not at-fault unknown severity claim type.
 This is expected, as these claims typically do not have a minor injury assessment completed until up to around three months after being reported - There are also on average 200 claims per quarter transitioning out of the not at-fault minor injury claim type into other claim types.